Arbois

-Arbois (/fr/) is a commune in the Jura department, in the Bourgogne-Franche-Comté region, eastern France.
+Arbois (/fr/; Arpitan: Arboué) is a commune in the Jura department, in the Bourgogne-Franche-Comté region, eastern France.
 The river Cuisance passes through the town, which centres on an arcaded central square where one can sample the local wines.

 The commune has been awarded two flowers by the National Council of Towns and Villages in Bloom in the competition of Cities and Villages in Bloom.